 It wasn’t until she reached her mid 40s that she was able to pursue her goal of working with exotic cats.
 This effort ultimately led to the creation of Panther Ridge.

 In the early 1990s, Judy had the inspiration to become legally licensed to own an exotic pet.
 She pursued the permit process for 18 months and, when finished, chose an ocelot as her first cat.
-That first cat, Sabrina, helped Judy begin a journey of learning and personal growth that now encompasses a family of 18 cats and eight species.
+That first cat, Sabrina, helped Judy begin a journey of learning and personal growth that now encompasses a family of over 21 cats and eight species.

 Over the years, Judy and Panther Ridge have expanded their mission to include interest in worldwide conservation with an emphasis on endangered species.